Hanwha Life Esports

 Hanwha Life Esports (HLE, 한화생명 e스포츠) is a South Korean esports organization based in Seoul, owned by Hanwha Life Insurance.
 It has teams competing in League of Legends and Kart Rider, with the former competing in the LCK, South Korea's top level professional league for the game.

-In middle 2018, HLE acquired the League of Legends team and LCK spot of Tigers.
+In middle 2018, HLE acquired the League of Legends team and LCK spot of the org-less team Tigers.
 (Note: Due to be sponsored, Tigers was known as: